Origamic architecture: Masahiro Chatani

 Masahiro Chatani was a Japanese architect (certified, first class) and professor considered to be the creator of origamic architecture.
 From its development until his death in 2008, he was widely acknowledged to be the world's foremost origamic architect.

 Masahiro Chatani was born in Hiroshima, Japan in 1934.
 He grew up in Tokyo, and graduated from the Tokyo Institute of Technology in 1956.
 He became an assistant professor at the Tokyo Institute of Technology in 1969 and an associated assistant professor at Washington University in 1977, and was promoted to full professorship at the Tokyo Institute of Technology in 1980.
 It was around this time that he created what is now known as "origamic architecture".
 He became a professor emeritus fifteen years later, and continued to lecture at a number of institutions, including the Japan Architectural College, Hosei University, and the Shizuoka University of Art and Architecture.
 After his retirement from active professorship, he continued to travel around the world, giving exhibits, demonstrations, and seminars on architectural design and origamic architecture.

-Professor Chatani died on November 19, 2008, at the age of 74, from complications from larynx cancer.
+Professor Chatani died on November 19, 2008, at the age of 74, from complications from laryngeal cancer.